mnettl/notion_csv_addpages/README.md

 ## Instructions

 1 - You must have a Notion API token to run this app.
-Instructions for obtaining an API file can be found here (https://developers.notion.com/docs/authorization).
+Instructions for obtaining an API token can be found here (https://developers.notion.com/docs/authorization).

 1a.
 Add the token to the .env file: